droppo/colorer/README.md

 cargo install --path .
 ```

+### Installing from releases

+Another way to intall this program is to download the binary from the release page.
+There are multiple choices:
+- download the binary and put it in the path
+- download the package (deb or rpm) and install it.
+This is the suggested method because it also creates the directory containing the configuration files.

 ## Usage

-The program searches for configuration files in ```$HOME/.config/colorer```.
+The program searches for configuration files in `$HOME/.config/colorer`.
 This repository contains some basic configuration files available in `color_patters` directory.

 To use **colorer**, pass the command to be runned as argument, for example:
 ```bash
 colorer df -h
 ```

-## Definig new configuration files
+## Define new configuration files

-The files used to define a color scheme for a command are simple TOML files.
+The files used to define a color scheme for a command are simple TOML files named after the commads (e.g. `ls.toml`).
 A color scheme contains a `command` vector in which every component contains the following variables:
 - `regex`: the regex used to find the text.
 This value is mandatory.
 - `default decorator`: it contains an array of colors.
 An array is used so it is possible to add a background color, a foreground color as well as a bold, italics.
 Also this value is mandatory.
 - `optionals_decorators`: this value is optional and contains an array of alternative values for the string found with the regex.
-The elements are represented as a tuple where the first value af the tuple contains a regex that searches for a pattern *using the text found by the mandatory regex*, and a list of decorators.
+The elements are represented as a tuple where the first value contains a regex that searches for a pattern **only on what has been found by the mandatory regex**, and a list of decorators.

 An example is given by the following snippet defined for `df`.
 This is used to highlight the usage represented as percentage.